gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 ![Site settings](install-digital-archive-2.jpg)

-### Login to Omeka

-Follows these steps to login to Omeka.

--	On the `Success!` page, click the `Admin Dashboard` button
+-	Click the `Admin Dashboard` button
 -	Login with the super administrator user name and password
 -   Check the `Remember Me` checkbox
 -   Click the `Login` button
 -   The `Dashboard` page should display.

+---

 ### Configure additional settings